 The Lobby Bar is open late until 1 a.m. and perfect to hang out and relax.
 You might not know, you can also come up here while you are waiting for your flight and if you let them know you have a World of Hyatt account, you can earn points even without staying here.
 The bar is also perfect to watch sports as they have a few TVs set up.

 Last but not least the highlight of the dining experiences at the Hyatt and even the whole airport – Hemisphere Restaurant.
-It is located on the 9th floor and has huge floor to ceiling windows which over a great view of the airport action.
-This is the only place which serves breakfast at the hotel and is open early.
+It is located on the 9th floor and has a huge floor to ceiling windows which over a great view of the airport action.
+This is the only place that serves breakfast at the hotel and is open early.
 They open the restaurant already at 5:30, seven days a week.
 Which is great if you have to catch an early flight.
 As there is no Regency Club at this hotel, World of Hyatt Globalists receive complimentary breakfast at the Hemisphere Restaurant.
 The restaurant also serves dinner from Monday through Saturday.
 Because of my Globalist status, breakfast is included otherwise it would be $19.95 plus a 17% service charge.
 All this get’s waived for me as a Globalist, but there shouldn’t be a service charge, especially because it was just me dining there.
 Yes, the waiter did bring me my coffee and juice and took away used plates, but does that qualify for a service charge?
 I rather just tip instead of service charge and tip.
 How much I tip is affected by how good the service was, but even with bad service, the service charge has to be paid either way.
 Don’t worry, the service during breakfast was outstanding.
 The waiters take their job seriously and are very meticulous.
 I was able to observe one waiter while he wiped off a table after the guests left.
 He didn’t just do a quick wipe, he looked at the table and wiped it again, making sure there are no spots anywhere.
 It’s rare to see such meticulous staff.

 Of course, the hotel offers room service.
 Roomservice is even available 24hours a day.
 There is a small paper menu hanging on your doorknob.
 You can fill it out and place it outside on your doorknob to have breakfast delivered to your room the next morning when you specify it.
 Also, in the morning they have coffee to grab and go at the elevator lobby on the Lobby Level (4).